asianhaydenxd/lexicon-maker/README.md

 # lexicon-maker
-A lexicon creator that takes input and saves the lexicons into a file of choice
+A lexicon creator that takes input and saves the lexicons into a file of choice.

+Type 'help' in the '> ' input to load a list of commands to use.